-Anyone involved in the assessment process will be required to perform their duties in accordance with the CGRGs and declare any conflict of interest (as per section 13.2).
+Anyone involved in the assessment process, including external bodies, will be required to perform their duties in accordance with the CGRGs and declare any conflict of interest (as per section 13.2).

-The department will provide the Minister for Communications, Cyber Safety and the Arts with recommendations on applications to approve for a grant.
+The department will provide the Minister for Communications, Urban Infrastructure, Cities and the Arts with recommendations on applications to approve for a grant.